First Aid - Automated External Defibrillator (AED)

 Many jurisdictions across Canada are working towards increasing access to AEDs in public places.
 These requirements may apply if your workplace is also considered a public space (such as a community centre, arena, golf course, school, airport, etc.).

-Currently, British Columbia, Manitoba, and Ontario have legislation that requires employers who own designated public places to install AEDs.
+Currently, British Columbia and Manitoba have legislation that requires employers who own designated public places to install AEDs.
 The owner of the designated public place must ensure that AEDs are installed and registered, including details of their location, with the provincial 911 emergency services.
 The AEDs must be displayed in conspicuous, unobstructed areas to alert the public about their location and use.
+Ontario has a similar law which has received royal assent but it is not yet in force.

 While we try to keep this information current and since legislation is amended from time to time, the AED legislation for your area should be consulted for the most up-to-date information.